jdsingh/grace-period-android/README.md

 ### Dependencies

 It is important to note that Grace Period library currently depends on [RxJava 1.x](https://github.com/ReactiveX/RxJava/tree/1.x).
-There are plans to update to RxJava 2.xgit  and it is also a possibility to remove this dependency altogether.
-This would require though to re-write the core logic of the library.
+There are plans to update to [RxJava 2.x](https://github.com/ReactiveX/RxJava/tree/2.x) and it is also a possibility to remove this dependency altogether.
+This would require though to re-write some of the core logic of the library.

 ### Communication Channels